ozlemkaradeniz/FoodQualityController/README.md

 Statistics files with RMSE and RSquare performance metrics are created in output directory.

-## How to run BeefQualityAssessment
+## How to run FoodQualityController

-The main and only function that is exported to the user in BeefQualityAssessment package is assess.quality.
+The main and only function that is exported to the user in FoodQualityController package is assess.quality.

 It is called as following with configuration file name as method parameter.

-assess.quality("/Users/ozlemkaradeniz/Cranfield/BeefQualityAssessment/input/config.json")
+assess.quality("/Users/ozlemkaradeniz/Cranfield/FoodQualityController/input/config.json")

 # Accessing help

-To access help pages for any of the functions or built-in data provided by BeefQualityAssessment, prefix the name of the function or data set with a question mark, e.g. to get additional information on the `assess.quality` function, type the following in R:
+To access help pages for any of the functions or built-in data provided by FoodQualityController, prefix the name of the function or data set with a question mark, e.g. to get additional information on the `assess.quality` function, type the following in R:

 ```{r}
 ?assess.quality